boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 ```

 According to this definition, `List` by itself is not a
 type.
-Rather, it is a function that, applied to an arbitrary type
+Rather, it is a function that, when applied to an arbitrary
-`A`, yields the type of lists with elements of type `A`.
-Notice that
+type `A`, yields the type of lists with elements of type `A`.
+Notice
-the paramtere `A` is declared type right after the name of the data
+that the parameter `A` is declared type right after the name of the
-type and its scope covers all the constructors of the data type.
-In
+data type and its scope covers all the constructors of the data
-line with the syntax adopted in many functional languages, we have
+type, in which it becomes an implicit argument.
+In line with the
-chosen to write `[]` for the empty list and `x :: xs` for the list
+syntax adopted in many functional languages, we have chosen to write
-with head `x` and tail `xs`.
+`[]` for the empty list and `x :: xs` for the list with head `x` and

-We declare `::` as a right associative operator so as to make it
+tail `xs`.
+We declare `::` as a right associative operator so as to
-easy to write lists by repeated applications of `::`.
+make it easy to write lists by repeated applications of `::`.

 ```
 infixr 5 _::_